-- You can be in a safe. private space. - of interactive therapy, like art or music therapy. - build a stronger personal connection because you can make eye contact and pick up body language cues. - complex conditions like serious addiction.\ - having a bad internet connection aren't an issue.
+- You can be in a safe, private space. - You can try different types of interactive therapy, like art or music therapy. - You and your therapist might build a stronger personal connection because you can make eye contact and pick up body language cues. - It's helpful when managing complex conditions like serious addiction.\ - Technical problems like having a bad internet connection aren't an issue.